EMA official sees thrombosis link with AstraZeneca vaccine | DW | 06.04.2021

 "It is now increasingly difficult to say that there is no cause-and-effect relationship between vaccination with AstraZeneca and very rare cases of unusual blood clots associated with low platelet counts," he added.

+Stella Kyriakides, European Commissioner for Health and Food Safety, said the EMA would provide an updated assessment later on Wednesday.

-The EMA was already expected to provide an updated assessment this week.
+The EMA had already been expected to provide an updated assessment this week.

 Questions about serious blood clots in a tiny minority of cases have undermined confidence in the AstraZeneca vaccine.